fossxo/fossxo-gdd/source/technical-design/file-formats.rst

 mark
     The player's mark, X or O. Default is X.

+If the file does not exist, the game creates a new file using the default values.
-If there is a problem parsing this file, default values are used.
+If there is a problem reading or parsing this file, default values are used.

 .. index:: user data file